 Rio’s cushion landed right next to Lucas’ before she knelt next to him.
 The proximity of her kitty smile caught his attention for a moment.

 It would be a lie to say his heart didn't skip a beat.
 Lucas looked away for a second.

 “Oh, uh… that’s okay, I… I’ll get the hang of this soon,” he said with his tongue performing backflips and the chopsticks quivering out of place in his hands.
 “You don’t need to – wait, did you just…!?”

 “My, you must be really hungry if you are starting to imagine such nonsense.”
-Rio kept a straight face, although a guilty smirk exposed itself mid-sentence before it disappeared back into obscurity as a blink-and-you-miss-it moment.
+Rio kept a straight face, although a guilty smirk exposed itself mid-sentence before it disappeared back into obscurity.
+It was a blink-and-you-miss-it moment.

 Seeing as how she refused to admit what she just did, Lucas scowled with a reminder.
-“Just remember I still haven’t gotten over how jumpy I get whenever someone touches me out of nowhere.
-And then there’s that painful touch of yours.”
+“Just remember I’m still not over how jumpy I get whenever someone touches me out of nowhere.
+And there’s that painful touch of yours.”